 ABOUT PADMA STUDIOS

-Padma Studios® is a multidisciplinary fine art studio enjoining the rich artistic heritage of the Himalayas with master craftsmanship, innovative designs, and a universal vision.
-Padma Studios® creations include celestial three dimensional mandalas, traditional and contemporary paintings, sculpture, fine art publications, and architectural design.
+Padma Studios® is a multidisciplinary fine art studio enjoining the rich artistic heritage of the Himalayas with master craftsmanship, unparalleled design (including an ancient treasury of celestial Vajrayana measurements), and a universal vision.
+Committed to the highest standards of artistic excellence and integrity, Padma Studios® multidimensional artworks include celestial three dimensional mandalas, traditional and contemporary paintings, sculpture, fine art publications, and architectural design.

 With roots in the Tsarak lineage from Kham, eastern Tibet, Padma Studios® founder Pema Namdol Thaye attributes every success in his life to his two heart-teachers: his mother Yogini Tsarak Sonam Lhendu, and his principal artistic and spiritual mentor and uncle Lama, the Venerable Tsarak Gonpo Tenzing Rinpoche.
 It is in their honor that Padma Studios® was founded in Los Angeles, USA, in 2008.

 The BIOGRAPHY OF LAMA TSARAK GONPO TENZING RINPOCHE

 Monastic & artistic training